willhowes/makers_portfolio_and_notes/week_4.md

 * There are two main types of DBMS:
  1. Relational - highly structured and have strict data types. e.g. Oracle, MySQL, PostgreSQL, MicrosoftSQL
  2. Non-relational - more flexible, less strict on data types. e.g. mongoDB
+ * When developing a web app with a database, if you have a 'test' environment set up, with a test database (which should be an exact replica of the production database, save that it will be empty), then you will not need to mock or double the test database in your unit or feature tests.

  ### ERDs (Entity Relationship Diagrams)
  * [Practical](https://github.com/makersacademy/skills-workshops/blob/master/practicals/databases/entity_relationship_diagrams.md)